 Notes on the Geography of Northern India: Khajuraho

-You can drive to Khajuraho, too, but if you do, your first impressions won't be promising.
+You can drive to Khajuraho, but if you do, your first impressions won't be promising.

 The Javari Temple, a mile east of the main complex.
-OK: the jaded reaction is that it's intact and intricate but also a toybox.
-The question is: does the form mean anything?
+Does the form mean anything?
 Is it more than a backdrop for some photo shoot?

-The same Javari temple, this time from the entrance, which--as it is in all the others--is on the east.
-The scrolled and unfortunately shaded entrance arch or torana is typical: two heads can be made out; they are of makaras, mythical creatures seen widely in South and Southeast Asian temples, both Hindu and Buddhist.
+The same Javari temple, this time from the entrance, which like all the others is on the east.
+The scrolled entrance arch or torana is typical: two heads can be made out; they are of makaras, mythical creatures seen widely in South and Southeast Asian temples, both Hindu and Buddhist.

 The main temples are in a compound protected by a wall and mass of green.
 Outside the wall, there are hundreds of people on the lookout for tourist dollars--since 9/11 in short supply.